syncfusion-content/maui-docs/MAUI/DataGrid/selection.md

 <kbd>LeftArrow</kbd>
 </td>
 <td>
 Moves the current cell to previous to the active current cell.
-If the CurrentCell is in first cell, pressing <kbd>LeftArrow</kbd> does nothing.
+If the CurrentCell is in the first cell, pressing the <kbd>LeftArrow</kbd> does nothing.
 </td>
 </tr>
 <tr>